-Software documentation is becoming increasingly more important—not only in the software industry but also with many other products.
+Software documentation is becoming increasingly important—not only in the software industry but also with many other products.
 Today, hardly any machine or other technical device can be controlled without software.
-In many ways, software documentation is different from classical technical documentation.
+However, in many ways, software documentation is different from classical technical documentation.

-Are you or your staff challenged with having to write some software documentation, but do don’t have much experience in this field?
-Or you do already have some experience in writing software user assistance and want to augment your knowledge?
+Are you or your staff challenged with having to write some software documentation, but you don’t have much experience in this field?
+Or do you already have some experience in writing software user assistance and want to augment your knowledge?

 Adapted to your individual projects and prior experience, my in-house training on software documentation / on-site training on software documentation teaches you proven methods of how to create high-quality software documentation.

 Typical questions answered by the internal training are:

 ▪What are the best formats for my software documentation?
-Online help?
+Online help (online documentation)?
 Classical user manual?
 Screencast?
 Embedded help?
 Should it be context sensitive or context free?

 ▪What content should go into my documents?
 What can I drop?